 Part I: Emails sent & received

-Most email activity occurs on Tuesdays, with a slow drop-off of activity throughout the week.
+Most email activity occurs on Tuesdays and Wednesdays.
 As expected, Saturdays and Sundays have a significant drop-off of activity:

 |Avg.
 Sent||Avg.
 Received||Response time (wh)||Response time (actual)||Response time (received, actual)|

 Avg.
 Emails Sent & Received by Day of the Week